pulsar-edit/pulsar-edit.github.io/docs/blog/20230701-Daeraxa-JulyUpdate.md

 # Welcome to the July Community Update

-This month's update is a maybe a little different in tone to some of the others in that we have had to deal with some problems recently outside of our control which means our first few items are a little more "serious" and a bit less optimistic that our usual updates.
-That being said these have been front loaded into this update with all the good news coming in the second half, so don't despair!
+This month's update is a little different in tone to some of the others.
+Recently, we’ve had to deal with some problems outside of our control which is why our first few items are a little more "serious" and a bit less optimistic than our usual updates.
+But don’t despair — all the good news comes in the second half!

-This month we have to cover some of the issues such as our CI not building binaries, discussions about the future of our subreddit and some false antivirus positives on our packages but we then come back strong with a new method of downloading Pulsar and a bunch of improvements to the application!
+The "bad news" section covers our CI not building certain binaries, uncertainty about our subreddit's future, and some false antivirus positives on a Pulsar dependency, but the "good news" section cleanses the palate with a new method of downloading Pulsar as well as a bunch of improvements to the application!

-So with all that covered lets get on with it!
+So with all that covered let's get on with it!

 ## ARM builds problem